 First and foremost, if you’re considering starting to sell online you must have an organic social media presence.

 No, you don’t have to be on every social media platform, but you do need to be on those where your target audiences are.
 Choose your social media platforms wisely.
 Which ones fit your goals?
 If you're an eCommerce brand, you're probably going to get the most traction from Facebook, Instagram, or Pinterest.

-* Social Media Pro-Tip: If possible, try and match your social media usernames to your brand/company name as closely as possible.
+☝️ Social Media Pro-Tip #1: If possible, try and match your social media usernames to your brand/company name as closely as possible.
 Adding extra numbers or letters may confuse prospective customers and can look clunky.
 Keeping usernames the same across all social media profiles helps build a more unified brand presence.

 Once you have your accounts set up, it’s time to get social.

 This is where you can show off your product images from photo shoots, instructional videos and really any other brand assets you have available.

 📸 Tips for eye-catching visuals on Pinterest. →

 To make this easier, you’ll need to have a content library to pull from.
 Don’t worry about having high-quality, professional images—we've discovered that's not necessary.
 As long as the images are well-lit and in focus, cell phone images will do just fine.

 You’ll also want to use curated images to break up your product photos.
 Think memes, funny videos and anything else that will resonate with your target audience.
 Using curated images can double your content library.

 - Stay “on brand” when selecting curated content.